-Description - Snap, crackle, pop!
-No, that's not Rice Krispies you hear that is the sound of typical hard plastic garage tiles when you walk or drive over them.
-Painful right?
-Well, live in pain no more with our Coin Flex Nitro Tiles in your garage or home.
-These flexible PVC tiles are the perfect alternative to the hard plastic tiles are commonly found in garages.
+Description - Flex Nitro Tiles are flexible PVC tiles that are the perfect alternative to the hard plastic commonly found in garages.
 These tiles are just as durable as the hard plastic tiles if not more durable and are quieter and warmer than their harder cousins.
-These tiles are very versatile and are great as garage flooring or as flooring in your home or business.
-Easy to clean and maintain, these tiles are resistant to most household and vehicle chemicals and are backed by a 15-year warranty.
-So bring peace and tranquility back to your garage or home with our Coin Flex Nitro Tiles!
+They’re versatile and great as garage flooring or flooring in your home or business.
+Easy to clean and maintain, Flex Nitro Tiles are resistant to most household and vehicle chemicals and are backed by a Limited Lifetime Warranty.
+Available in a coin, diamond and smooth patterns.
+Bring peace and tranquility back to your garage or home with our Flex Nitro Tiles!

-Recommended Uses – Coin Flex Nitro Tiles are the most versatile floor on the market and are commonly found as flooring in garages, as basement flooring, in home rec rooms, as trade show flooring, as kitchen flooring, as indoor patio flooring, as workshop flooring, in showrooms and much more.
+Recommended Uses – Flex Nitro Tiles are the most versatile floor on the market and are commonly found as flooring in garages, basements, trade shows, kitchens, indoor patios, workshops, showrooms, and much more.

 - Begin laying the interlocking tiles along the chalk lines, snapping the locks together as you go.

 - Leave the other two edges of the room open until the middle is installed.

 - After the rest of the room is covered, go back and cut in tiles along the opposite walls in the room.
 We recommend leaving a gap along the walls roughly the thickness of the tiles being used to account for expansion and contraction of the floor in varied temperature ranges.